jackboberg/spife/docs/README.md

 # Spife Documentation

 Welcome to Spife!
-It cuts like a knife, but stabs like a fork!
+It cuts like a knife, but scoops like a spoon!

 ## About This Documentation